Course - Informatics - LBAS2002

 Course content

 The course gives an introduction to programming, software engineering and XML technology.
-You will learn about programming in a given development tool, software engineering (system work) with teamwork in a project with link to data storage.
+Software engineering (system work) with teamwork in a project related to a relevant case.
 You will also be introduced to XML technology and adjoining standards for storage and representation of semi-structural data.
 An introduction to JSON as an alternative to XML is given.
+Code understanding related to digital archiving.
+Programming in a development tool with relevant examples.

 The course content has transfer value for work with digital documentation in varied institutions and businesses.